kstine93/trainings/software_engineering/OReilly_FundamentalsOfEngineering/notes.md

 7. GET MORE SLEEEEP.
 Your brain needs it to solve that problem.
 Long nights won't solve the issue - they'll cause more harm often.
 Sleep on a solution.
 8. Have enough contiguous time to 'load a problem into your brain' - block out your schedule.
 9. Keep your application chunky (in smaller pieces).
 Your brain can't load such a big program (this is the basis for microservices too).
+10. Learn a language different from what you currently use
+    - Something low-level like Java?
+    - Something functional like Haskell?
+    - Heard some good things about Ruby...
+11. Methods should be simple - and do ONE THING.

 ---